The Seekers: String of hits

 The Seekers' version was provided on their 1966 album Come the Day (released on the album titled Georgy Girl in the US).
 Later, in 1966, the Seekers released the Simon-penned "Someday One Day", which reached No. 4 in Australia and No. 11 in the UK.
 Their version was Simon's first UK success as a songwriter and his first major hit as a composer separately from his work with Art Garfunkel.
 He and Woodley co-wrote two more songs together.
-Afterwards, however, Woodley's relationship with Simon deteriorated and Woodley later struggled to get his share of the royalties— for example, his songwriting credit on another song, "Cloudy" was omitted from the release of Parsley, Sage, Rosemary and Thyme., and his royalties stolen.
-Woodley and Simon stopped working together due to the mentioned royalty problems and creative differences, and the collaborations ended after that.
+Afterwards, however, Woodley's relationship with Simon deteriorated and Woodley later struggled to get his share of the royalties — for example, his songwriting credit on another song, "Cloudy" was omitted from the release of Parsley, Sage, Rosemary and Thyme, and his royalties not paid.
+Woodley and Simon stopped working together due to these royalty problems and creative differences, and the collaborations ended after that.

 Early in 1966, after returning to Australia, the Seekers filmed their first TV special, At Home with the Seekers.
 In November, a re-recorded version of "Morningtown Ride" was released in the UK which reached No. 2.
 The song had been recorded earlier as an Australian single on the 1964 album Hide and Seekers and appeared on the 1965 American debut, The New Seekers.

 In December 1966 they issued "Georgy Girl", which became their highest charting American hit when it reached No. 2 on the Billboard Hot 100 and No. 1 on the Cashbox Top 100 in February 1967.
 It was the title song and theme for the British film of the same name starring Lynn Redgrave and James Mason and sold 3.5 million copies worldwide.
 They were awarded a gold record certificate by the Recording Industry Association of America.
 Meanwhile, it was No. 3 in the UK and No. 1 in Australia.
 Its writers, Jim Dale and Tom Springfield, were nominated for the 1967 Academy Award for Best Original Song of 1966, but the Oscar was won by the title song of the film Born Free.

 In February 1967, "Morningtown Ride" reached the Top 50 in the US.